ABBO News

 MANY WORRIES

 Not everyone was celebrating, however.
-A lawyer who works with renewable energy companies said he’d been on the phone with despondent clients all day.
+A lawyer who works with renewable energy companies said he had been on the phone with despondent clients all day.
 They were all trying to reach local Republican politicians in districts where they have planned projects, seeking assurances that tax credits and incentives under Biden’s push for green energy would continue.

 (Source: Reuters)